Mapmark/100DaysOfCloud/Journey/003/Readme.md

 ```

 ## Subnets
-Next, we're defining our two subnets, one for the public subnet which we will allow for reachabillity through the open internet, and a private subnet which will not be accessible through the internet, because we're not defining a route to the internet gateway.
+Next, we're defining our two subnets, one for the public subnet which we will allow for reachability  through the open internet, and a private subnet which will not be accessible through the internet, because we're not defining a route to the internet gateway.

-Below, we're creating a resource module named `lab-public_subnet` & and `lab_private_subnet` to be assosciated with the ID of the labVPC that was created in our `labVPC` resource.
+Below, we're creating a resource module named `lab-public_subnet` & and `lab_private_subnet` to be associated with the ID of the labVPC that was created in our `labVPC` resource.

 Finally, as always, we're defining tags for cost allocation.